On integral models of Shimura varieties

 Let us now explain these results more carefully.

-Let $(G, X)$ be Shimura data \cite{DeligneCorvallis} with corresponding minuscule cocharacter conjugacy class $\{\mu\}$ and reflex field $\eE$.
-For simplicity, we will assume that the center of $G$ does not contain a split $\R$-torus which is $\Q$-anisotropic.
+Let $(G, X)$ be a Shimura datum \cite{DeligneCorvallis} with corresponding conjugacy class of minuscule cocharacters $\{\mu\}$ and reflex field $\eE$.
+To fix ideas, we will always assume that the center $Z(G)$ of $G$ has the same $\Q$-split rank as $\R$-split rank.
+(This condition holds for Shimura data of Hodge type.)
 For an open compact subgroup $\eK\subset G(\bbA^f)$ of the finite adelic points of $G$, the Shimura variety

 has a canonical model over $\eE$.